conda-incubator/conda-store/docs/administration.md

 ### `conda_store_server.server.auth.RBACAuthorizationBackend`

-`c.RBACAuthorizationBackend.role_mappings_version` specifies the role mappings version to use: 1 (default, legacy), 2 (new, recommended)
+`RBACAuthorizationBackend.role_mappings_version` specifies the role mappings version to use: 1 (default, legacy), 2 (new, recommended).

 The role mappings version determines which database table is used when a call to `RBACAuthorizationBackend.authorize` is made in one of the HTTP route handlers.